viastolfi/nob.h/README.md

 > [!WARNING]
 > This is a fork from [https://github.com/tsoding/nob.h](https://github.com/tsoding/nob.h)
-> I made some changes to it so it feats my need
+> I made some changes to it so it feats my need.
-> I may or may not have break anything else
+> I may or may not have break anything else.
-> Prefer using the main lib to avoid unplanned behavior
+> Prefer using the main lib to avoid unplanned behavior.

 ### Changes I've done